How is Health and Therapy decided for each individual?

 Can external health professionals come to St Elizabeth’s to see my child/family member?

 Yes.
-We hold a number of clinics on-site with external health professionals, for example a diabetes clinic, nutrition, Neurologist, Psychiatrist, tissue viability and chiropodist.
+We hold a number of clinics on-site with external health professionals, for example diabetes, nutrition, Neurology, Psychiatry, tissue viability and chiropody services.

 How is Health and Therapy integrated into the School/College day?